Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 In-browser development and debugging is possible via the [Apache Ripple](http://ripple.incubator.apache.org/) emulator.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.
 Both of these are provided out of the box when using the MDHA project.

-Screenshots can be found [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MHDA-Starter).
+Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).

 ## Libraries Used ##